 What Is ROI?

 Return on investment (ROI) is a performance metric that measures the gain or loss generated by an investment relative to its cost.
 Expressed as a percentage, ROI answers a simple question: for every dollar invested, how much did you gain or lose?
-The metric appears across finance, real estate, marketing, and corporate planning because it provides a comparable way to evaluate different types of investments.
+In financial analysis, ROI is a standard profitability metric for comparing alternatives; the metric appears across finance, real estate, marketing, and corporate planning because it provides a comparable way to evaluate different types of investments.

 The Core Idea